 ^{}This project was inspired by a discussion with Gregor Matvos, Demián Reidel and Jan Szilagyi.
 We owe special thanks to Philippe Aghion, Alberto Alesina and Andrei Shleifer for their guidance and their many helpful comments.
 We also acknowledge the useful suggestions given by Daron Acemoglu, James Alt, Robert Barro, Davin Chor, Jeffry Frieden, Torben Iversen, Michael Katz, Daniel Mejía, Emi Nakamura, Maria Petrova, Jón Steinsson, and seminar participants at the Economics and Government Departments at Harvard, the Political Economics Student Group Conference and the Association for Public Economic Theory 2006 Conference.
 The usual disclaimer on remaining errors certainly applies.
+The authors gratefully acknowledge the financial support from the Taubman Center for State and Local Government, Harvard Kennedy School (Campante), and financial support from the Lee Foundation Fund, Singapore Management University, and financial support and hospitality from the Weatherhead Center for International Affairs (Project on Justice, Welfare and Economics), Harvard University (Do).

-[†]John F. Kennedy School of Government, Harvard University; email: filipe_campante@ksg.harvard.edu
+[†]Harvard Kennedy School, Harvard University.
+79 JFK St., Cambridge, MA 02138.
+Email: filipe_campante@harvard.edu.